Ethical Principles and Publication Policy

 • While fulfilling editorial duties and responsibilities, adopting balanced and objective behaviors; and approaching the authors fairly without discriminating anyone on the grounds of her/his gender, religious belief, political standpoint, ethnic background or nationality.

-• Evaluating the manuscripts sent to PedPer on the basis of the “manuscript submission guidelines”, the significance of the study and its originality, and if she/he decides to reject a manuscript after the editorial evaluation, inform the authors the rationale behind this decision clearly and objectively.
-Informing authors and allocating the necessary time for amendment, if she/he decides that a manuscript needs a thorough revision as a result of several typesetting,, punctuation, writing and layout errors as well as some problems related to the referencing system.
+• Evaluating the manuscripts sent to PedPer on the basis of the “manuscript submission guidelines," the significance of the study, and its originality, and if she/he decides to reject a manuscript after the editorial evaluation, inform the authors clearly and objectively of the rationale behind this decision.
+Informing authors and allocating the necessary time for amendment if she/he decides that a manuscript needs a thorough revision as a result of several typesetting, punctuation, writing, and layout errors, as well as some problems related to the referencing system,.

-• Taking the necessary cautions and assessing the demands from both sides, if there is a conflict of interests.
+• Taking the necessary precautions and assessing the demands from both sides if there is a conflict of interests.

 • Ensuring that all manuscripts go through a blind peer-reviewing process and the authors do not know anything about the reviewers nor do the reviewers have any information related to the authors.